CS2-SUTD/Gateway-Chute/README.md

 Until the garbage chute is closed again, no more additional videos will be saved or uploaded to the server.

 ## Model weights
 Model weights can be found in `./data`.
 Currently the model is using `best.tflite` weights, but we have added another set of weights, `chute_detector_2.tflite` that were trained with bigger dataset, but suffers from slightly lower accuracy.
+To change the model weights used in the pipeline, update the detector weights in `config.ini`.

+## Model training